Wildsong/docker-direwolf/README.md

 ## Project status

+2022-03-01 I added the action.yml and .github/workflows/build.yml files
+to (attempt to) implement CI/CD.
+This should trigger a Docker build on Github and let me see the output whenever I do a push.

 2022-02-28 The image will build and run, but I don't have the audio portion (soundcard or RTL-SDR) set up yet, so it exits immediately.